boris-kz/CogAlg/README.md

 ### Outline of my approach

-Proposed algorithm is a first-principles alternative to deep learning, hierarchical but not neuromorphic and sub-statistical.
-Each level has two feedforward stages:
+Proposed algorithm is a first-principles alternative to deep learning, neither neuromorphic nor statistical.
+It performs hierarchical pattern discovery in recursively extended pipeline of incremental input encoding.
+Each level of this pipeline has two feedforward stages:
 - input cross-comparison over selectively incremental distance and derivation,
 - pattern composition: parameterized connectivity clustering by resulting match.